cormac/vim-config/README.markdown

 Vim Configuration
 =================

 This is the vim configuration I am using day to day.
 Plugins include nerdtree and snipmate.
-I've created diction=aries for both drupal 6 and drupal 7 core functions too.
+I've created dictionaries for both drupal 6 and drupal 7 core functions too.
 You'll need to reference the one you want to use in the .vimrc.
 Currently it is pointed at the drupal6 file

 Installation
 ------------